RichardBradley/liquibase.github.com/manual/cdi.md

 ====== JEE CDI Integration ======

-Liquibase can be run in a [[http://seamframework.org/Weld|JEE CDI]] environment by implementing a number of CDI Procducers methods.
+Liquibase can be run in a [JEE CDI](http://seamframework.org/Weld) environment by implementing a number of CDI Procducers methods.
 The CDI Liquibase integration is a simple CDI extension that performs a Liquibase update when the CDI container boots